LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 .. _OverwriteWarning:

 .. caution::
-	If you rerun the search process using the **same search reference**, for example with a different buffer size, it is possible that some outputs will overwritten, or duplicated, as follows:
+	If you re-run the search process using the **same search reference**, for example with a different buffer size, it is possible that some outputs will overwritten, or duplicated, as follows:

 	- Output tables and GIS layers will be overwritten if the same map layer is included in the second search.
 Only one copy of each output table and / or GIS layer can be saved for the same layer for the same search reference.